ez4-dev/helm-chart-publisher/README.md

 # Helm Chart Publisher
 This publisher attempts to scan and release valuable Helm charts that have not yet been made available on any recognized public registries.

-**DISCLAIMER**: This is made for personal use, so if you find anything that made you not confort with, feel free to drop an issue.
-I will take it seriously.
+**DISCLAIMER**: This content is intended for personal use.
+Should you encounter anything that causes discomfort or dissatisfaction, please do not hesitate to raise an issue.
+I assure you that I will address it earnestly.

 ## The registry